 My Favorite Simple Knit Hat is exactly what it sounds like -- an extremely simple knit hat!
 This pattern creates a formula for knitting a super bulky weight hat in baby to men's sizes.
 This pattern is very easy to customize -- in circumference, height, or even adding some stitch patterns of your own!
-This pattern is available as a download on Ravelry, PatternVine, and LoveCrafts, or it is available for free on my blog.
+This pattern is available as a download on Ravelry, Payhip, and LoveCrafts, or you can get the free PDF version here.

 This is a fun, quick knit creating a plain knit hat that is cozy and warm for the cold winter weather.
 This pattern includes written English instructions.
 I recommend knitting the size that provides 1-2 inches (2.5-5 cm) of negative ease in the circumference.
 If you wish for a beanie style hat, I recommend knitting a height very similar to the recipient’s measurement; for a slouchy style hat, add additional length prior to decreasing.
 This pattern is easily adaptable for a different sizing of your choice.

-Note: This pattern is also available for download on Ravelry, PatternVine, and LoveCrafts for $1.50 - $2.00 (USD).
-The download version also includes definitions for each of the abbreviations, and the pattern is laid out more in a list form than a paragraph form.
+Note: This pattern is also available for download on Ravelry, Payhip, and LoveCrafts for $1.50 - $2.00 (USD).
+The free download version also includes definitions for each of the abbreviations, and the pattern is laid out more in a list form than a paragraph form.

 My Favorite Simple Knit Hat - Free Pattern